ullisun/MINI-RopiLawnMow/MyMPU6050/README.md

 **todo:**
 Soldering a taster and a LED to the pcb and update the code

-**Goal:** Is the DI MINI Board in the area of the known WLAN, it is possible with the taster to log into it and update the code if needed via Webserial interface.
-No usb cable is needed.
+**Goal:** Is the DI MINI Board in the area of the known WLAN, press the taster to log into the WLAN and update the code if needed via Webserial interface.
+No USB cable is needed.